davebraze/OtoP-2/readme.md

    when calling the executable (OtoP):

    ```
-   ./OtoP -seed SEED -iter ITER -rep REP -ptop PTOP -iter_ptop ITERPtoP -rep_ptop REPPtoP -samp SAMP -met MET -vthres VTHRES -recvec RECVEC
+   ./OtoP -seed SEED -runmode RUNMODE -iter ITER -rep REP -iter_ptop ITERPtoP -rep_ptop REPPtoP -samp SAMP -met MET -vthres VTHRES -recvec RECVEC
    ```

    There are default values for each argument, so one can specify all or only some of them.
 Specifying these parameters can be done either in para.txt or via the above arguments when calling the executable (OtoP).
-All these arguments are optional.
+All the arguments are optional.
 If no arguments are provided, the code will use the values set in para.txt.

    * SEED: random seed to be used in that run.
 Default value is 0 (randomly assigning a seed during the run);

+   * RUNMODE: mode of running: 0, directly OtoP training; 1, directly PtoP training; 2, OtoP training after PtoP training;

    * ITER: number of total iterations (trainings).
 Default value is 50000;

    * REP: sampling frequency for recording the results (after how many trainings to record the results).
 Default value is 1000;

-   * PTOP: whether to include PtoP training (1) or not (0).
-Default value is 0;

    * ITERPtoP: number of total iterations during PtoP training.
 Default value is 50000;